 The performance of the PPARRPAE system can hence be evaluated in 40 experiment sets on a controlled server.
 Each experiment set consists of a paired evaluation of the performance of the benchmark and the PPARRPAE system under equal market characteristics.
-For now, let the competitors be the default competitors that come with the TAC SCM game.
+We let the competitors be the default competitors that come with the TAC SCM game.
 These competitors use a make-to-order strategy.
 In each evaluation, the final bank account balance can be considered, as well as the sales performance.
 To this end, the mean and standard deviation of account balances over all games can be computed.
 The number of obtained orders should be considered in the analysis as well.
 The number of times the agent proceeds to actually bidding on RFQs, given an acceptance probability estimate, can also be analyzed.

 Performance differences should also be assessed with respect to their statistical relevance.
-This can be done with a paired Student's t-test [10], which tests whether pairs in two samples are identically distributed (this null hypothesis is rejected at a significance level below 0.05).
+This can be done with a paired Student's t-test (Goulden 1956), which tests whether the population means of two samples are equal (this null hypothesis is rejected at a significance level below 0.05).
 However, this statistic assumes the observations to be distributed in accordance with a normal distribution and we do not know whether this is a realistic assumption.
-Therefore, we can also assess statistical relevance of observed performance differences using paired, two-sided Wilcoxon signed-rank test [9, 13].
+Therefore, we also assess statistical relevance of observed performance differences using the paired, two-sided Wilcoxon signedrank test (Gibbons 1986; Hollander and Wolfe 2000).
 This is a non-parametric test, which tests the hypothesis that the differences between paired observations are symmetrically distributed around a median equal to 0.
-If
+If this null hypothesis is rejected (at a significance level below 0.05), the compared sets of samples can be assumed to be significantly different.
+This test is suitable in this experimental setup, as the distribution of the values to be compared is unknown.